malramsay64/phd-thesis/planning/structure.md

 ## Introduction

-- Crystal Growth and Melting
+- Crystal Growth and Melting => General overview of the field and basic assumptions
-    - Growth theory
+    - Growth theory => This is the theory we are using within the thesis
-    - Nucleation theory
+        - Classical Growth theory => Activated process
+        - Wilson--Frenkel => Dynamic process
-        - required for the formation of a supercooled liquid
+    - Nucleation theory => required for Understanding the formation of a supercooled liquid
 - Supercooled liquids
+    - State of matter => what is it and why is it important for glasses
+    - Relationship to nucleation time => metastability
 - Glass Formation
-    - Properties of the glass
+    - Properties of the glass => Heat capacity
+        - Equilibrium properties => temperature and pressure
+        - Strong and fragile liquids => Why do these liquids display this behaviour
+        - Timescale dependent in simulations => materials which were considered glasses previously will crystallise
-    - Dynamics
+- Dynamics in Supercooled Liquids => display interesting behaviours
+    - Introduction to theories of liquid dynamics
+        - Built upon Brownian motion => small infinitesimal jumps
+        - Diffusion constant => long time relaxation
+        - Structural relaxation => short timescale
+        - Rotational relaxation => measured as a dipole relaxation
+        - Stokes--Einstein--Debye relations => brining these quantities together
+    - Dynamic Heterogeneities => Supercooled liquids are unusual
+    - Breakdown in Rotational Coupling

-- Understanding dynamics in ortho-terphenyl
+- Understanding dynamics and crystallisation in ortho-terphenyl
+    - Crystallisation rates
+    - Abstract models show the same properties as experiments making them useful
+    - Complex computer models have their own downsides
+    - There are still computational issues in current models

+### Project Goals

-- What are the deficiencies in existing theories and what am I trying to achieve.
+- What are the deficiencies in existing theories and what am I trying to achieve?
+    - What differentiates ortho-terphenyl as a fragile liquid from the strong liquids like SiO2
+    - Molecular glasses are fantastically slow at crystallisation, can we understand what might be contributing to that process

 ## Computational Methods